WOLLONGONG UCI WORLD CHAMPIONSHIPS – ‘SPIN FEST’

-In honour of the most famous and the most dramatic of the spring classic “monument” races – Paris-Roubaix, we’re bringing this outstanding cycling documentary to the BIG screen for ONE SCREENING ONLY in AUCKLAND.
+In honour of the most famous and the most dramatic of the spring classic “monument” races – Paris-Roubaix, we’re absolutely thrilled to be bringing this outstanding cycling documentary to the BIG screen for ONE SCREENING ONLY in Wollongong.

 Denmark, 1976, 111 mins, Exempt, Danish with English sub-titles

 The documentary, A Sunday in Hell has been called arguably the best film ever made about professional cycling

 A Sunday in Hell is a 1976 Danish documentary film directed by Jørgen Leth.
 The film is a chronology of the 1976 Paris–Roubaix bicycle race from the perspective of participants, organizers and spectators.